x

 If you sent yourself a resupply package that you cannot pickup, call the resuppy point and tell them to contribute it to their hiker box, use it to start a hiker box, or distribute it to passing backpackers who are short on food or funds.

 Vermillion Valley has a long standing tradition of trading a huge meal and a bit of beer for anyone who works as their dinnertime dishwasher.
+I've done it repeatedly.
 It's hard work, but they have a great staff, and it's as fun as you make it.
 Work can be traded for food at Vermilion, especially if they are shorthanded.
 Vermilion is a kind of backpacker disneyland, where hikers from all over California, the US, and the world meet, rest, and party.

 Kennedy Meadows Pack Station (Highway 108, fourteen miles West of Sonora Pass) has the best food for the best prices between Lake Tahoe and Mount Whitney.
 Though Kennedy Meadows is very backpacker friendly, its focus is providing cowboy and hunter resort services.
-Kennedy Meadows is a Cowboy-Rancher-Farmer disneyland, where the fine folk from California's Sacramento Valley come up to get out of the valley's heat, ride the mountains, fish, and later in the year, go hunting.

 Deep Characters

-As you can see, each resupply point has its own culture and character, which reflects the particular nature of its location, its clientele, and its history.
+As you can see, each resupply point has its own culture and character, which reflects the particular nature of its location, its owners, its clientele, and its history.
 Part of your hike down the trail will involve encountering the various perspectives different people bring to the Sierras.
 I find that I enjoy the company of about anyone who enjoys the wilderness, even if they enjoy it differently than I.

 I enjoy encountering horse packers, Mule packers, Lama-packers, and I've even ran into some goat packers, (who really cracked me up) on the trails.
 Across the spectrum of resupply points between Lake Tahoe and Mount Whitney you will run into every type of Mountain Culture, and every possible approach to the High Sierras.
 You will encounter backpackers, cowboys, hunters, fishermen, trail crew workers, all the various animal packers, rangers, and the country folk who work at the re supply points.
 I suggest that you find out as much as possible about how they all approach the Sierras, their favorite places, and their mountain stories.